Introduction to High Availability

 Failover is the process by which one node takes over the job of another in the event that one becomes disabled.
 This comes as a result of monitoring for failures by the system.

 While GlusterFS handles monitoring and failover itself, a separate service is needed for the database cluster.
-For this, we use Keepalived with a floating IP address.
-The floating (or virtual) IP address is simply a private IP address that can be reassigned between nodes as needed when one fails.
+For this, we use Keepalived with a failover IP address.
+The failover IP address is simply a private IP address that can be reassigned between nodes as needed when one fails.

 The load balancing component of a high availability system is one of its most important components, acting as the first barrier to handle traffic from users to the application servers.
 Without a load balancer, your site would be hosted on three application servers that have no way of assigning priority among themselves.